RobustBench: a standardized adversarial robustness benchmark: Outlook

 \section{Outlook}

-\textbf{Conclusions.} We believe that a \textit{standardized} benchmark with clearly defined threat models, restrictions on submitted models, and tight upper bounds on robust accuracy can be useful to show which ideas in training robust models are the most successful.
-Recent works have already referred to our leaderboards \cite{koh2020wilds, yu2021understanding, maho2021robic, tao2021provable, xu2021orthogonal}, in particular as reflecting the current state of the art \cite{Rebuffi2021Fixing, li2021tss, pang2021adversarial}, and used the networks of our Model Zoo to test new adversarial attacks \cite{melis2019secml, rony2020augmented, faghri2021bridging, schwinn2021exploring}, to evaluate test-time defenses \cite{wang2021fighting} or to evaluate perceptual distances derived from them \cite{ju2021generative}.
+\textbf{Conclusions.} We believe that a \textit{standardized} benchmark with clearly defined threat models, restrictions on submitted models, and tight upper bounds on robust accuracy is useful to show which ideas in training robust models are the most successful.
+While AutoAttack is for most models very reliable and accurate and allows a standardized comparison, we ensure by flagging potentially unreliable evaluations and doing additional adaptive attacks that the benchmark reflects the best possible robustness assessment with limited resources as the exact robustness evaluation is computationally infeasible.
+We remark that recent works have already referred to our leaderboards \cite{koh2020wilds, yu2021understanding, maho2021robic, tao2021provable, xu2021orthogonal}, in particular as reflecting the current state of the art \cite{Rebuffi2021Fixing, li2021tss, pang2021adversarial}, and used the networks of our Model Zoo to test new adversarial attacks \cite{melis2019secml, rony2020augmented, faghri2021bridging, schwinn2021exploring}, evaluate test-time defenses \cite{wang2021fighting} or perceptual distances derived from them \cite{ju2021generative}, explore further properties of robust models \cite{stutz2021relating, zhang2021incorporating}.
 Additionally, we have shown that unified access to a \textit{large} and \textit{up-to-date} set of robust models can be useful to analyze multiple aspects related to robustness.
-First, one can easily analyze the progress of adversarial defenses over time, including the amount of robustness overestimation and the robustness-accuracy trade-off.
+First, one can easily analyze the progress of adversarial defenses over time including the amount of robustness overestimation and the robustness-accuracy tradeoff.
 Second, one can conveniently study the impact of robustness on other performance metrics such as accuracy under distribution shifts, calibration, out-of-distribution detection, fairness, privacy leakage, smoothness, and transferability.
-Overall, we think that the community has to develop a better understanding of how different types of robustness affect other aspects of the model performance, and \texttt{RobustBench} can help to achieve this goal.
+Overall, we think that the community has to develop a better understanding of how different types of robustness affect other aspects of the model performance and \texttt{RobustBench} can help to achieve this goal.
+Finally, we note that a good performance on our benchmark does not guarantee the safety of the benchmarked model in a real-world deployment since $\ell_p$- and corruption robustness may not be sufficiently representative of all realistic threat models.